Awadhi cuisine: Kebabs

+Vegetarian kebabs include dalcha kebab, kathal ke kebab, arbi ke kebab, rajma galoti kebab, and zamikand ke kebab, among others.

+Other popular kebabs include the ghutwa kabab and the patili-ke kebab.

 Culinary terms and techniques

 Awadhi cuisine, although similar to Mughlai cuisine, differentiates on the methodology of cooking.
-Where Mughal dishes are rich in fats due to extensive use of milk, cream and spices, Awadhi food is more subtle with just handful of spices.
+Where Mughal dishes are rich in fats due to extensive use of milk, cream and spices, Awadhi food is more subtle.
 Some Awadhi culinary techniques are given: